Mirsmog/mirsmog/README.md

-#### <div align="">Just enjoy coding.
+#### <div align=""  style="font-size:0.5em;">Just enjoy coding.
 My main focuses are frontend and backend development, with a keen interest in computer science.
-I love the process and welcome new challenges. <br/><br/>If you have an interesting project or idea, feel free to reach out—let’s create something cool together! 🚀</div>
+I love the process and welcome new challenges.</div>
+<span>If you have an interesting project or idea, feel free to reach out—let’s create something cool together! 🚀</span>

 <br/>